 Typical JFW-NL adventures include hiking, climbing, skiing, biking, camping, canoeing, GPS, geo-caching, participating in the Santa Claus Parade, and the annual JFW Tree Sale.
 The JFW Tree Sale is the major annual event that raises awareness of JFW-NL, and raises funds to support the program.
 The Annual Tree Sale takes place in early June, and most recently in co-operation with CDs Trees, Logy Bay.

 JFW-NL has been in existence since the 1940s, sometimes having as many as 4000 members.
 There are JFW Clubs in Alberta, BC, and Saskatchewan.
 JFW falls under the administrative structure of JFW-Alberta.
-There are currently two Clubs – the East Coast Spruce Buds (2007), and the JFW St. John’s East (2011).
+There are currently two Clubs JFW St. John’s East (2011) now known as the Giant Squid, and the Wild Wanderers (2016).
 The JFW NL is overseen by a volunteer executive, comprised of Club leaders.
 The JFW-NL Board of Directors includes:

 - Brian McShane, President